prasanabala27/python_movie_ticket_booking_system/1_Requirements/README.md

 ## What
  Made for book the ticket and cancel the ticket.
 ## Where
- User can access this application using any C compiler.
+ User can access this application using any python compiler.
 ## Why
  The system helps to book the movie tickets in online.
 ## How